Last updated on March 22nd, 2022

 When fishing saltwater, for example, a corrosion-resistant reel is essential.
 Not just for the saltwater but also the humidity in those areas.
 On the other side of the spectrum, landlocked freshwater fishing may not require this detail, but I recommend getting these types of reels anyway.

 You cannot overstate the importance of a good, quality reel – it can make a huge difference to your success fishing.
 I was taught that anything worth doing is worth doing right, and I always consider products that I only have to buy once.

 Pflueger has been in the game for a long time and they make a quality product to be sure.
-The President XT is a great all-around fishing reel for a general-purpose angler making it a great choice for fishing in multiple environments.
+The Supreme XT is a great all-around fishing reel for a general-purpose angler, making it a great choice for fishing in multiple environments.